 Cannellini beans, fresh spinach, and tomatoes in a white wine broth are the base for the crispy skin and flaky flesh of the pan-seared Chilean Sea Bass.
 My Seared Sea Bass with Cannellini Beans recipe is delicately seasoned with fresh garlic and rosemary finished with a drizzle of extra virgin olive oil and a squeeze of lemon at the end.
 The cannelloni bean ‘stew’ is remarkably quick and easy to make, the entire dish is ready to eat, start to finish, in under 30 minutes.

 If you’ve followed my blog for any length of time, you will probably recognize the cannellini beans as the base for my Pasta Fagioli soup recipe.
-Very similar, with only a few minor changes to fit the Sea Bass rather than pasta.
+Very similar, with only a few minor changes to fit the Sea Bass recipe rather than pasta.
 You should try both recipes and decide which one is best!
 Either way, you’re going to love this Pan-Seared Sea Bass recipe, it may be your new favorite way to eat fish.

 How to Sear Sea Bass